cw-l/discere/README.md

 A list of suggested [Baseline Disaster Recovery (DR) Scenarios](disaster_recovery_scenarios.md) with real-world disasters to back them up.

 ## Cyber
 Prepare yourself against [ransomware](ransomware.md), be it at home or work.
 As some say, the best form of defense is [offensive](https://github.com/cw-l/offensive-security).
+But you still need your [Blue Team](https://github.com/cw-l/defensive-security) for sure.

 ## Risks